 Using Data Visualization in the Hospitality Sector

-The KPIs listed above are by no means comprehensive; with so much hospitality data generated by even daily operations, there are innumerable metrics that one could track.
+The KPIs for the hotel industry listed above are by no means comprehensive; with so much data generated by even daily operations, there are innumerable metrics that one could track.
 Once you’ve identified the top KPIs for your operation, though, it’s time to cut through the clutter and make some connections.

 The best data analysis software for management in hospitality should integrate multiple data sources into one easy-to-understand view.
 Data visualization software is an elegant solution, because it allows the user to immediately see the status of their KPIs at a glance.
 An interactive dashboard comprised of related charts and graphs can help management identify correlations between metrics they might not have thought to compare before.
 Uncovering these hidden correlations can be crucial to identifying those areas in your operation that are ripe for streamlining.

 iDashboards is a comprehensive data visualization software that identifies correlations between metrics you wouldn’t think to compare.
 By being able to track data across all aspects of your business – from the dining room to the boardroom – you can accurately gauge the success of your operations in real time.